xabre/xamarin-forms-tab-badge/README.md

 ## Installation

-- Make sure to install the package in your Xamarin.Forms PCL, iOS and Android project.
+- Make sure to install the package in your Xamarin.Forms shared/core project as well as a platform specifc projects.

 ```
 // stable